marcusvno/codefellows-ops-notes/401-ops/lecture-notes/class-11-lecture-notes.md

 - Ticketing Solutions

 - SIEMs are about **log aggregation**
-  - Security Information and Event Management (SIEM) is software that aggegates and analyzes activity from many different resources in your IT infrastructure
+  - Security Information and Event Management (SIEM) is software that aggregates and analyzes activity from many different resources in your IT infrastructure
     - Examples:
       - Splunk (commercial)
       - Elastic/ELK Stack (open source)